-- Encouraging and inspiring them with quality-first teaching. - Broadening their awareness of other countries, traditions, and communities. - Providing opportunities for participation in a broad range of linguistic and cultural educational experiences. - Encouraging students to be able to use transferable skills: skills that can be utilised in other lessons across the curriculum. - Enriching students' experience of Languages by incorporating a diverse range of authentic material such as videos, blogs, and newspaper/magazine articles etc. - Providing a clear sense of purpose to tasks, making them 'real' and relevant to everyday life. - Encouraging students to take ownership of their own revision materials and strategies at Key Stage 4.
+- Encouraging and inspiring them with quality-first teaching. - Broadening their awareness of other countries, traditions, and communities. - Providing opportunities for participation in a broad range of linguistic and cultural educational experiences. - Encouraging students to be able to use transferable skills: skills that can be utilised in other lessons across the curriculum. - Providing a clear sense of purpose to tasks, making them 'real' and relevant to everyday life. - Encouraging students to take ownership of their own revision materials and strategies at Key Stage 4.